syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 section As IWSection = document.AddSection()

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As WParagraph = TryCast(section.AddParagraph(), WParagraph)